During our Christmas Day open house, a debate was sparked over the claim that the red juice in a piece of raw steak is blood.

 I was correct.
 Not blood.
 Confirmed by many-a-website.

-“Meat bought from a store contains very little and in most cases no blood in the red liquid.
+“Meat bought from a store contains very little, and in most cases, no blood in the red liquid.
 It’s actually a mixture of water and a protein called myoglobin.
-Myoglobin is a common protein, which has the ability to store oxygen in muscle cells.”
+Myoglobin is a common protein that has the ability to store oxygen in muscle cells.”

 I’m not sure if you know this about me, but I like being right a lot.
-I like being able to say, “I told you do” a whole lot.
+I like being able to say, “I told you so” a whole lot.

 Later, after the defeated parties had left, I received a text from his spouse indicating that her husband was still mad that I was right.